allegheny-college-cmpsc-404-spring-2025/course-materials/README.md

 Not every student will need to use all of these at one time, and students may not receive equal time learning all of the platforms and products listed above.
 However, this course provides exposure to inputs and outputs of processes using these technologies.
-Those students interested in learning more about any of the tools used in the platform(s) developed for this course are free to explore all available codebases and resources written for the project.
+Those students interested in learning more about any of the tools used in the platform(s) developed for this course are free to explore and contribute to all available codebases and resources written for the project, especially after the course has completed.

 #### Platforms